tomasgarro/cardano-product-research/rfp-full-draft/RFP-03-Stablecoin-Liquidity-Incentive-and-Activation-Strategy.md

 The required core is to answer the decision gates with traceable evidence and produce the required decision outputs.
 Optional methods, templates, or stretch work should be separated from the core scope and budget.

-### Budget guidance

-The Product Research Initiatives portfolio has an approximate total funding pool of 380,000 ADA across nine RFP areas.
-This is a portfolio-level budget, not a fixed allocation or cap for this RFP.
-Applicants should request the budget required to meet the evidence standard and explain how cost maps to scope, evidence access, specialist expertise, and decision value.

-This RFP is research and strategy work.
-It is not the liquidity incentive pool itself.

 ---

 ## 2. Strategic Context